Stefanie Vögele: 2013

 Playing at the Pan Pacific Open, she lost in the first round to ninth seed Sloane Stephens 3–6, 2–6.
 At the China Open, Vögele lost in the first round to 2011 China Open champion and third seed Agnieszka Radwańska.
-Vögele reached her third semifinal of the year at the Generali Ladies Linz by defeating Klára Zakopalová (5–7, 7–5, 6–0), Karin Knapp, and second seed Sloane Stephens (6–7, 6–4, 7–5).
-In the semifinal, she lost to third seed and eventual finalist Ana Ivanovic 4–6, 4–6.
+Vögele reached her third semifinal of the year at the Ladies Linz by defeating Klára Zakopalová, Karin Knapp, and second seed Sloane Stephens.
+In the semifinal, she lost to third seed and eventual finalist Ana Ivanovic in straight sets.
 Her final tournament of the year was the Luxembourg Open where she reached the semifinals by defeating sixth seed Mona Barthel, Karolína Plíšková, and second seed Sloane Stephens.
-Vögele retired in her semifinal-match against eventual finalist Annika Beck at 7–5, 1-0 due to a left thigh injury.
+Vögele retired in her semifinal-match against eventual finalist Annika Beck at 7–5, 1–0 due to a left thigh injury.

 Vögele ended the year ranked 44.